This post may contain affiliate links. Please read my disclosure and privacy policy.

 Are these brownies cake-like or fudgy?

-These brownies look slightly cake-like because they are tall, but when you bite into them, they have a very moist, fudgy texture.
+These brownies appear slightly cake-like due to their height, but upon biting into them, they have a very moist, fudgy texture.
 I experimented with this recipe several times, using baking soda instead of powder, omitting the leavener, and melting the chocolate chips into the batter.
 These ideas make the brownies look more dense and fudgy, but they also make the sweet potato flavor WAY more prominent.
 This recipe, as written, tastes more like a REAL brownie, so I recommend trying it that way.

 What’s the difference between cocoa powder and cacao powder?

-These two powders are processed differently, so cocoa powder tends to taste milder.
+These two powders are processed differently, so cocoa powder tends to have a milder taste.
 I tested this recipe with cacao powder, but I suspect cocoa powder will produce similar results.

 Can I use a different sweetener?

 I would not swap honey for maple syrup in this recipe, as I’m afraid the honey flavor might become too prominent.
-Coconut sugar might work as a substitute, but I haven’t tested that myself with this recipe.
+Coconut sugar might be a suitable substitute, but I haven’t personally tested it with this recipe.
 I would start with 1 cup of coconut sugar since it’s less sweet than maple syrup.

 comparison of a brownie made with baking soda and one without.

-In the photo above, I tested a half batch of this recipe, which you can do in a 9×5-inch loaf pan.
+In the photo above, I tested a half-batch of this recipe, which can be prepared in a 9×5-inch loaf pan.
 The top brownie was made with 1/4 teaspoon of baking soda (which should be a 1/2 teaspoon if making a full batch), and the bottom one was made with no baking soda or powder.

 As you can see, a minor ingredient change can make a huge difference!
-I decided that I prefer the flavor of baking powder in this recipe, but feel free to swap the powder for a 1/2 teaspoon of baking soda if you prefer.
+I decided that I prefer the flavor of baking powder in this recipe, but feel free to substitute the powder with 1/2 teaspoon of baking soda if you prefer.

 4.50 from 2 votes